CompuCell3D/CompuCell3DDevelopersManual/docs/setting_up_compiler_on_osx.rst

 https://github.com/phracker/MacOSX-SDKs/releases.
 Here is direct link to the actual compressed folder: https://github.com/phracker/MacOSX-SDKs/releases/download/11.3/MacOSX10.10.sdk.tar.xz Once you unpack move the content to ``/opt`` folder of your Mac.
 You need to be ``admin`` to do this.
+You should be able to see the following folder ``/opt/MacOSX10.10.sdk`` after the copy is complete

 4. Clone CC3D repository

 .. code-block:: console